slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"He uses statistics as a drunken man uses lamp posts - for support rather than for illumination."
 -- Andrew Lang*

-> *"Information is useless unless you know how to interpret it."
--- Robert Green*

 ### Hints